cosmos/sdk-tutorials/nameservice/tutorial/07-keeper.md

 }
 ```

-Here, like in the `SetName` method, first access the store using the `StoreKey`.
+Here, like in the `SetName` method, first access the store using the `storeKey`.
 Next, instead of using the `Set` method on the store key, use the `.Get([]byte) []byte` method.
 As the parameter into the function, pass the key, which is the `name` string casted to `[]byte`, and get back the result in the form of `[]byte`.
 We once again use Amino, but this time to unmarshal the byteslice back into a `Whois` struct which we then return.

-If a name currently does not exist in the store, it returns a new Whois, which has the minimumPrice initialized in it.
+If a name currently does not exist in the store, it returns a new `Whois`, which has the minimumPrice initialized in it.

 Next, add a method to delete the names: